 Inputs of this process are variables TableStateSync and TableMPSSync containing the values of the variables n and m used in the memorization process of context variables that are assigned to all syntax elements in subclauses 7.3.4 and 7.3.5 except for the end-of-slice flag and those related to CAVLC.

-Outputs of this process are the CABAC context variables indexed by ctxIdx..
+Outputs of this process are the CABAC context variables indexed by ctxIdx.

 For each context variable, the corresponding context variables pStateIdx and valMPS are initialized to the corresponding entries n and m of tables TableStateSync and TableMPSSync.